haddocking/haddocking.github.io/education/HADDOCK24/XL-MS-oligomer/index.md

 (It may give a warning that this is not authored by Google, because it is pulling code from GitHub).
 This will automatically install, configure and run AlphaFold for you - leave this window open.
 After the prediction complete you will be asked to download a zip-archive with the results.

 <br><br>
-Time to grap a cup of tea or a coffee!
+Time to grab a cup of tea or a coffee!
 And while waiting try to answer the following questions:

 <a class="prompt prompt-question">